B-AROL-O/ARNEIS/code/lego-parts-csv2md/README.md

 > **ATTENTION**
 >
 > The first time you try to run app, VSC will ask to install other needed libraries.
-> In particular it need to install `ipykernel` to be able to run your _Jupyther Notebook_ app.
+> In particular it need to install `ipykernel` to be able to run your _Jupyter Notebook_ app.
 >
 > **Accept the automatic installation of all extensions**
 >